Medical Laboratory Technician Associate Degree Program

 Don’t postpone enrolling.
 Use your time wisely and enroll today.
 Start with our new online lectures, then complete the hands-on training when in-school classes resume.

 Rockford Career College has prepared people for jobs in Illinois since 1862.

-According to the Bureau of Labor Statistics, the number of jobs in for Clinical Laboratory Technologists is expected to increase by eleven percent between 2018 and 2028.1
+According to the Bureau of Labor Statistics, Medical and Clinical Laboratory Technicians in the United States are expected to increase more than 11% between 2018 and 2028.1

 Program length – 18 months